polyfem/polyfem.github.io/docs/json.md

 {
     "default_params": " ",  // Path to another JSON file containing default arguments on which to patch these arguments

-    "mesh": " ",    // Mesh path (absolute or relative to JSON file) "meshes": [ ],  // Multi-mesh input (see meshes)
+    "mesh": " ",             // Mesh path (absolute or relative to JSON file) "meshes": [ ],           // Multi-mesh input (see meshes) "normalize_mesh": false, // Normalize mesh such that it fits in the [0,1] bounding box (default: true)

     // Formulation:
     "scalar_formulation": " ",